feadoor/rustdoku/README.md

 ![alt tag](images/finnedfish.png)

 In this puzzle, there is a finned X-Wing on the digit 7.
 The 7's within columns 3 and 6 (shown in green) form the base of the fish, and the cover sets are rows 6 and 7.
 Normally, we could eliminate all the 7's in these rows, but there is a fin in r5c6.
-This means that only the red elimination is valid, while all the yellow candidates may still be true.
+This means that only the eliminations which can see the fin are valid, while all the candidates in the rest of the rows may still be true.

 ## XY-Wing